napodevesa/napodevesa/README.md

 - 👋 Hi, I’m @napodevesa
-- 👀 I’m interested in AI and IoT
+- 👀 I’m interested in AI, data science and IoT
-- 💞️ I’m looking to collaborate on IoT projects
 - 📫 How to reach me napodevesa@gmail.com